 Lassi is a fermented milk or yogurt drink that hails from India.
-The consistency of this is more akin to a smoothie, and can be flavored with anything, which means Lassi flavors can range from sweet to savory.
+The consistency of this is more akin to a smoothie and can be flavored with anything, which means Lassi flavors can range from sweet to savory.
 One of the most popular varieties in the US is mango lassi.
-Like other yogurts this kind is full of Vitamin D, and popular brands include Bio Green Dairy or Dahlicious.
+Like other yogurts, this kind is full of Vitamin D, and popular brands include Bio Green Dairy or Dahlicious.

 Doogh is something that I am very fond of, growing up drinking it often as a child.
 Doogh is basically a carbonated yogurt drink that is very common in Persian cultures.
 It is similar to the consistency of kombucha or mixing club soda in a smoothie.
 The most common flavor is mint, and you can buy it premade or make it easily at home!
 Some popular brands include Sadaf and Abali.

 Kefir, like lassi, is a fermented drinkable yogurt.
-Kefir tends to have more a tangy flavor and comes in a variety of flavors.
+Kefir tends to have more of a tangy flavor and comes in a variety of flavors.
 Kefir has also seen a rise in popularity among Americans in the past few years especially since some studies show that the good bacteria in kefir helps with lactose digestion.
 Common brands in grocery stores include Helios and Lifeway.

 9. Frozen Yogurt

 I decided to include this delectable treat as it has had a major boom in the American market as a tasty dessert option in the past few years.
 Frozen yogurt shops have become very popular, and are in a “self-serve” style where amounts served are weighed and a plethora of toppings are available to mix and match.
 But, there have also been more brands that are including frozen yogurt in their product line, so check out the freezer section during your next grocery run!